Isaac Abbey Jr.

 Isaac Abbey Jr. was born October 31, 1753, in Windham, Windham Co., Colony of Connecticut, and died after 1820 in Ashford Twp., Windham Co., CT, at age Unknown.
 He is the son of Isaac Abbey Sr. of Windham, Windham Co., Colony of Connecticut, and Eunice Church of Groton, New London Co., Colony of Connecticut.

-Anne "Anna" Carter was born about 1753, probably in the Province of New York, and died after 1820, in Unknown.
+Anne Carter was born about 1753, probably in the Province of New York, and may have died about in 1797, in Windham Co., CT, at about age 44.
 She is the daughter of Peter Carter of Unknown, and Dorcas Potts, of Unknown.

-Isaac Abbey Jr. and Anne "Anna" (Carter) Abbey had three children:
+Isaac Abbey Jr. and Anne (Carter) Abbey had three children:

 Isaac Abbey Jr. then may have married Jemima Knowlton.